-- Alaska, Texas, Oklahoma, Missouri, Iowa, Illinois, Indiana, Michigan, New Jersey, Connecticut, and Idaho do not require that parents initiate contact or send notice of their intent to homeschool.
-All the other states do, but they all have different specific laws of which you MUST be familiar.
+Alaska, Texas, Oklahoma, Missouri, Iowa, Illinois, Indiana, Michigan, New Jersey, Connecticut, and Idaho do not require that parents initiate contact or send notice of their intent to homeschool.
+All the other states do, but they all have different specific laws that you MUST be familiar with.
 Research them diligently, or contact Great Homeschool Conventions and let us put you in touch with the right people.

-- The highest homeschool regulations are imposed on those who live in Pennsylvania, New York, Vermont, Massachusetts, and Rhode Island.
+The highest homeschool regulations are imposed on those who live in Pennsylvania, New York, Vermont, Massachusetts, and Rhode Island.
 These regulations can include notifying the school board of intent to homeschool, as well as the requirement of having your curriculum approved by the state.
-Parents must hold a teaching qualification and state officials can conduct home visits.
+Parents must hold a teaching qualification and state officials can conduct home visits throughout the school year.
 While these are not all the regulations, it does give you some idea of what to expect while homeschooling in these states.

 If you are preparing to homeschool, or even if you’ve already started the process, there are other ways to have the best possible experience in the state in which you live.
 For instance, stay up to date with any news and legal information regarding homeschool in your state.
-Find out if there are specific organizations or co-ops in your local area of which you can take advantage.
+Find out if there are specific organizations, co-ops, or homeschool programs in your local area of which you can take advantage.
 These can help a great deal as questions come up throughout your homeschooling adventure.

 When Should Homeschooling Begin?

-As you review your local state laws concerning “compulsory attendance age” you will see the earliest age at which your child is expected to receive instruction.
+As you review your local state laws concerning the “compulsory attendance age” you will see the earliest age at which your child is expected to receive instruction.
 This can vary from state to state, but many parents - regardless of the laws - choose to start a bit earlier.
-The age of four or five is certainly not unheard of and, in fact, we naturally start teaching our children long before this time.
-Colors, hand-eye coordination, and other types of skills can be learned as early as your child seems ready.
+Even at prek level, around the age of four or five, is certainly not unheard of and, in fact, we naturally start teaching our children long before this time.
+Colors, hand-eye coordination, interactive learning, and other types of skills can be learned as early as your child seems ready.
 And that’s an awesome aspect of your homeschooling experience.

 Some parents choose to wait longer to start into an actual homeschool schedule.
-Their belief is that they are already busy learning in those early years and should be allowed to explore their world until about the age of eight.
+They believe that they are already busy learning in those early years and should be allowed to explore their world until about the age of eight.
 The truth is, you know your child better than anyone else, and you’ll know when they’re ready.

 If you have previously allowed your children to attend public school, you might wonder what is the best time to transition them out.
 We’ll discuss this in another article addressing this situation in its entirety.
-However, in short, it’s safe to say that you can pull your child out of public school almost anytime in order to enroll them in homeschool.
+However, in short, it’s safe to say that you can pull your child's enrollment at public school almost anytime to enroll them in homeschool.
 Be sure, BEFORE DOING SO, that you carefully consult the laws in your home state.
 If you are in accordance with those regulations, you will be fine.